Trauma Therapy: A Trauma-Informed Therapy Approach

 Getty

-Trauma-focused therapy, such as eye movement desensitization and reprocessing (EMDR), is a type of cognitive processing therapy that is evidence-based by the American Psychological Association as one of the many types of therapy to treat trauma.
-These trauma-focused treatments, such as prolonged exposure, can help with symptoms of posttraumatic stress disorder or survivors of a specific type of trauma, such as sexual assault.
+Trauma-focused therapy, such as trauma focus, eye movement desensitization and reprocessing (EMDR), and prolonged exposure therapy, are recognized as evidence-based methods to treat trauma.
+These therapeutic methods can address the effects of trauma on both adult survivors and younger populations.
 Trauma-focused cognitive behavior therapy, cognitive processing, and eye movement desensitization and reprocessing (EMDR) are all evidence-based types of therapy but do not serve as substitutes for medical advice, diagnosis, or treatment.
 In the wake of a traumatic event, therapy can serve as a tool to navigate the trauma and rewire neural pathways.

 Trauma-focused therapy can be provided by a mental health professional who specializes in treating individuals who have experienced high stress and are showing signs of a trauma-related disorder and can be one of the best online counseling options.
 This type addresses the needs and mental health symptoms common in those who experience traumatic stress, which may impact your mood, sleep, or ability to cope healthily.
 Mental health services and mental health support are available for posttraumatic stress disorder through trauma-informed care.